 Also read: Top 10 FPS games for browsers

-Just to be specific, we ran these tests to measure a browser’s graphics capabilities as a lot of other things that a browser does often depend on the internet speed and even the computer it’s run on.
+Specifically, we ran these tests to measure a browser’s graphics capabilities, as a lot of other things that a browser does often depend on the internet speed and even the computer it’s run on.

-Chrome and Edge run on the same engine, which means in theory their scores should be quite similar.
+Chrome and Edge run on the same engine, which means their scores should be pretty similar in theory.
 However, their benchmarks tell a different story.

-Firefox on the other hand had a moderate score of 46.29.
-All the tests were ran using MotionMark1.1 from Browserbench.
+Firefox, on the other hand, had an average score of 46.29.
+All the tests were run using MotionMark1.1 from Browserbench.

 So which one should you pick?